ChimpDelivery/ChimpDelivery/docs/Encryption/02-About-Encryption-Keys-Rotation.md

 # Rotating Encryption Keys

 ### Problem
-- Should you suspect that somebody got a hold of your encryption keys?
+- You suspect that somebody got a hold of your encryption keys?

 ### Analysis
 - There are ```2 Encryption Keys``` available in the app.
 We must be generate new keys and re-encrypt related models with new key.